 A delicious, simple, Asian Marinated Grilled Pork Tenderloin recipe.
 The pork has great flavor and comes out tender every time!
-Named after my mother-in-law Betty, who inspired this recipe this marinade is easy and imparts wonderful soy, ginger and garlic flavor.
+This is my go-to Asian marinade for pork tenderloin!
+Perfect, every-single-time!

 I had this first when visiting my in-laws back in Maine a few years back, my mother-in-law cuts her pork into beefy (or would you call it pork-y) cubes.